vzellweg/threejs-hackathon/README.md

 A bunch of stuff about shaders.
 I began the three.js Journey "shaders" lesson and started reading the [shadertoy page in the three.js docs](https://threejs.org/manual/?q=shadertoy#en/shadertoy)

+### Day 8

+#### What did I do?

+Got a cool shader to work as a material for the plane

+#### Any Trouble?

+Yeah shaders are confusing!
+I still don't have a comprehensive understanding of them

+#### What did I learn?

+More stuff about shaders.
+I figured out how to refactor shadertoy shaders for use in three.js.
+I'm getting a better grasp of uniforms and varyings, and how they are passed between three, the vertex shader, and the fragment shader.

 ## Attributions

 ### Models: